 TVA determined, based on the survey results, that the majority of the identified archaeological sites either are ineligible for inclusion in the NRHP, or are only partially within the project footprint (ROW) and that the portions within the footprint lack research potential (significance or integrity).
 Exceptions to this consist of sites that either are eligible for inclusion in the NRHP (22KE501), or potentially eligible (22NO626, 22NO634, 2KE1010, 22KE1011, 22KE1012, and 22KE1016).
 TVA is treating all seven of these sites as historic properties for purposes of complying with Section 106 of the NHPA.
-To date the Mississippi SHPO has concurred with TVA's findings and none of the consulted tribes have objected or identified additional resources of concern in the APE.
-Mississippi SHPO concurrence and tribal comments for the Scooba-DeKalb section are pending the completion of TVA's consultation.
+The Mississippi SHPO has concurred with TVA's findings and none of the consulted tribes have objected or identified additional resources of concern in the APE (Appendix H).